d12frosted/elpa-mirror/gnu/consult-readme.txt

   manual preview are closed again after the completion session.
 During preview some functionality is disabled to improve the performance, see for example the customization variables `consult-preview-variables' and `consult-preview-allowed-hooks'.
-Only the hooks listed in `consult-preview-allowed-hooks' are executed when a file is opened (`find-file-hook').
+Only mode hooks (e.g. `prog-mode-hook') and find file hooks (`find-file-hook') listed in `consult-preview-allowed-hooks' are executed.
 In order to enable additional font locking during preview, add the corresponding hooks to the allow list.
 The following code demonstrates this for [org-modern] and [hl-todo].

   ┌────
+  │ ;; mode hook examples
+  │ (add-to-list 'consult-preview-allowed-hooks 'hl-todo-mode) │ (add-to-list 'consult-preview-allowed-hooks 'elide-head-mode) │ ;; find-file-hook examples
   │ (add-to-list 'consult-preview-allowed-hooks 'global-org-modern-mode-check-buffers) │ (add-to-list 'consult-preview-allowed-hooks 'global-hl-todo-mode-check-buffers) └────